AminBhst/brisk-priv/README.md

 The key features of the engine include:
 - **Dynamic Connection Spawn:** Downloads begin with a single connection, with more connections dynamically added on the fly.
 - **Dynamic Connection Reuse:** Completed connections are reassigned to assist other active connections, maintaining the maximum number of concurrent connections to maintaining the highest possible download speed.
-- **Smart connection reset:** Hanging connections will be reset automatically.
+- **Automatic connection reset:** Hanging connections will be reset automatically.

 ## :globe_with_meridians: Browser Integration
 Brisk supports [Browser Integration](https://github.com/AminBhst/brisk-browser-extension) that allows for capturing downloads from the browser and adding them directly into the app.